sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_02.rst

 ``drug`` and ``therapy``.
 Intuitively, the idea behind an interaction effect is fairly simple.
 It just means that the effect of factor A is different, depending on which level of factor B we are talking about.
 But what does that actually mean in terms of our data?
-The plot in :numref:`fig-interactions` depicts several different patterns that, although quite different to each other, would all count as an interaction effect.
+The plot in :numref:`fig14-5` depicts several different patterns that, although quite different to each other, would all count as an interaction effect.
 So it is not entirely straightforward to translate this qualitative idea into something mathematical that a statistician can work with.

 As a consequence, the way that the idea of an interaction effect is formalised in terms of null and alternative hypotheses is slightly difficult, and I am